Pied avocet: Philopatry

 The pied avocet is philopatric.
-This has been demonstrated through banding studies in Atlantic sites like the Gulf of Morbihan, Guérande Marshes, and Müllembourg Marshes on Noirmoutier Island, where some banded birds returned to nest.
+This has been demonstrated through ringing studies in Atlantic sites like the Gulf of Morbihan, Guérande Marshes, and Müllembourg Marshes on Noirmoutier Island, where some ringed birds returned to nest.
 Survival and return rates in the Atlantic range from 48–75% (average 58%) for first-year birds and 78–100% (average 90%) for adults, depending on the year.

 Philopatry may explain increased breeding populations at some sites, as many new breeders are offspring from previous seasons.
 When sites reach capacity, new colonies form elsewhere, boosting populations.

 Reproduction

 Nest and eggs

 Egg from the Toulouse Museum collection.

 The species is semi-colonial.
 It nests in dense colonies of 10–70 pairs, sometimes up to 200 in multiple groups, or as isolated pairs.
 In Algeria, islets with 798 nests have been recorded.
 It is monogamous, with pairs forming soon after arriving at breeding sites.
 It often nests in mixed colonies with gulls and waders, especially terns.

 Pairs perform rituals to bond, such as tossing debris, pretending to drink, or bowing side by side.
 Mating involves the male preening after dipping its bill in water, while the female leans forward.
 The male moves around the female, repeatedly dipping its bill.
 During copulation, the female sways her neck laterally.
 Post-copulation, the pair crosses bills, and the male drapes his wing over the female before separating.

 Some males have been observed attempting to mate with inanimate objects.

 The nest is a shallow scrape, averaging 12 to 12.55 cm in diameter, ranging from 6 to 22 cm, and 3 to 4 cm deep.
-It is placed near water, up to 15 cm from the shore, preferably on islets or dikes, in sand, short vegetation, or debris, but never in mud.
+It is placed near water, up to 15 cm above the shore, preferably on islets or dikes, in sand, short vegetation, or debris, but never in mud.
 Islets improve hatching success by reducing predation.
 Unlike the Eurasian oystercatcher, the avocet does not adjust nest size for water level changes.

 Nests often include shell fragments, particularly Cerastoderma glaucum, and vegetation like samphire, grasses, goosefoots, sea-lavender, bromes, widgeon grass, or saltmarsh bulrush.

 In colonies, nests are typically spaced 20 cm to 1 m, though in an Iranian colony, the average was 2.74 m.

 Egg-laying occurs from early April to early July, peaking from mid-April to mid-May.
 Clutches range from 69 to 92 days, typically with three to five eggs, occasionally more due to intraspecific parasitism.
 Eggs measure 55 by 35 mm and weigh about 31.7 g.
 Incubation lasts 19–34 days, averaging 23 days.
 Both parents incubate, with a ritual involving debris-tossing and sliding under the incubating bird to take over.
 This ritual diminishes over time.
 The non-incubating parent may feed up to 4 km from the colony.

 The species typically lays one clutch per year, with replacement clutches if eggs are lost, usually to predation.
 Hatching success varies by site and year, ranging from 54–78% in the Olonne Marsh and 8–59% in the Séné Marshes.